How to use Solver in Excel

 If you want, you can equally set the value to be zero (0), which will allow you to establish the break even point where the monthly earnings will be equal to the monthly expenditures.

-See also How to Make a Grid in Excel
+See also Understanding OLE Action in Excel

 The final step is to determine the cells that will affect the target cell.
 Determine the constraints, like the minimum and maximum hours of work and the minimum and maximum numbers of computers.